ry4nolson/Deputy/README.md

 It includes padding, margin, width, border, color, typography, and general helpers.

-It's a little bit backwards from the "semantic only" school of thought but it's what I prefer.
+It's a little bit backwards from the "semantic only" school of thought but it has practical purposes.
+Building with deputy allows for a more modular site build to allow less knowledgeable end users to duplicate and modify elements quickly and easily.

 Examples
 =====